super3/peercoin.net/README.md

 ### Deploy
 URL Rewriting via Apache's ```mod_rewrite``` module has issues when the ```MultiViews``` [option](https://httpd.apache.org/docs/2.2/mod/core.html#options) is set in any of the config files in the ```sites-available``` directory.
 Ensure this option is removed from your site's config files or errors will occur with URL rewriting (```/mining.php -> /mining```)

 We run the deploy.sh every 10 minutes, so that the live site is always up to date.
-This also calls the market ticker updater.
 The cron job is listed below:

 	*/10 * * * * /root/deploy.sh > /root/error.txt 2>&1